XinLang2019/WetChatVisual/README.md

 ### 2. Export Chat Data

 - Use an **incognito software** tool to export the required chat data.
 The data should be in the correct format (such as JSON).
-Refer to the documentation of the incognito software for instructions on how to export the chat data.
+Refer to the documentation of the incognito software for instructions on how to export the chat data.(how to exported wechat data, you can reference this rpo: https://github.com/LC044/WeChatMsg.git).

 ---

 ### 3. Place Data in the `data` Folder

-- After exporting the wechat data, move or copy the exported data files into the `data` folder of the project.(how to exported wechat data, you can reference this rpo: https://github.com/LC044/WeChatMsg.git).
+- After exporting the wechat data, move or copy the exported data files into the `data` folder of the project.
    Ensure the data files are placed in the correct folder (`data/`) to be processed by the script.

 ---